-The Witness Stand: A Scary StorySlam at Courthouse Pub
+The Witness Stand: Balderdash!
+A Truth-Stretching Storyslam at Courthouse Pub

 Live storytelling is a slightly different creature than other live performances.
 Real stories have a way of revealing simple human truths and strengthening communities in a simple, yet extremely powerful way.

 The important thing to remember is that this is an evening of true storytelling—not stand-up comedy, not poetry, not a platform for political manifestos or lectures, or doing a reading from an as-of-yet published post-apocalyptic neo-tribal zombie/cyborg saga.
 It’s a true story zone.